Frank Horwill's 5-Tier System

 - Two workouts over distances longer and paces slower than the targeted race distance and projected pace.

-These sessions would take place over a 10-14 day period, being interspersed with recovery days of lighter running.
+These sessions would take place over a 10-14-day period, being interspersed with recovery days of lighter running.

 The success of Horwill's system

 This system received acclaim in the mid 1970s from Peter Coe, who praised "a reasoned theoretical base for a training system that would be comprehensive and would maximise both speed or stamina".
 (Horwill, 1991).
 The system was proven by Horwill himself, who coached and continues to coach numerous world class athletes.
-These included two-time world cross country silver medalist and 1984 Olympic 5,000m 4th placer Tim Hutchings.
+These included two-time world cross country silver medallist and 1984 Olympic 5,000m 4th placer Tim Hutchings.

 In a recent interview, Hutchings credits his 13m11s PB in Los Angeles to prolonged use of Horwill's system.
 He told me that he found it to be, "a comprehensive programme which covers all bases" and that, "if used diligently and intelligently it ticks 98% of the boxes and is great for young athletes", adding that he refined his workouts only later in his career with the use of pyramid work whilst training with Seoul Olympian Steve Binns.
 During the 1980s and 90s Horwill's system began to have a more global appeal and was utilised by the great Olympic 5,000m and multiple world record holder Said Aouita.